An Array of Charm, "AAOC," was founded in January of 2004.

 AAOC is poised to play our part in reversing the trend of inner-city youth who reach adulthood and are not equipped with the skills required to

 be successful in life.

-For those who have been with us since AAOC’s inception, you may recall that since 2005 to now, we have been featured in the local media, both printed and televised for positive reasons that we are very proud of.
+Since AAOC’s inception, we have been featured in the local media, both printed and televised for positive reasons that we are very proud of.
 We believe that our programs have been successful throughout the years because of our uniqueness and strong emphasis on social, life and academic skills for the youths in the community we serve.
 AAOC is aware that a large portion of the community we serve are under privileged and have been affected by the state of the economy and as such, in order to better serve our families, we have implemented financial assistance programs.
-With the help of food programs like CACFP and SFSP, we are able to feed our students healthy dinners and snacks.
+With the help of food programs like CACFP and SFSP, we are able to feed our students nutritious dinners and snacks.

 With the help of MDHA Summer Youth, our board members, and gracious donors, we have happily provided $225,000 in scholarships to over 100 children on a yearly basis.

 Jasmine Turnley, Staff Member

 G. Wayne Davis, Attorney/ Monitor for CACFP & SFSP